Bloomca/veles/docs/api/create-state-component-bindings.md

 - `state.useValueSelector(selector)`
 - `state.useValueSelector(selector, selectedValue => Veles.Node, comparator?)`

-Works like `useValue`, but first selects a smaller piece of the state.
+Works like `render`, but first selects a smaller piece of the state.
 This will make updates more atomic.

 ```jsx
 const taskState = createState({ title: "task", completed: false });